I wait behind an old fashioned, green painted, heavy iron British Rail gate.

 Little cottages sit under the wide runway of the bridge.
 Remnants from the century before the century before.
 Certainly not giving way when this monstrous intruder arrived in 1981.

 The bridge is 1 and half miles long, which makes it the longest bridge… around here.
 It also seems one of the most under-used.
-Pretty few cars and lorries are passing over.
+Few cars and lorries are passing over.

-We join it on our bicycles, cycling down the long straight line towards the county of Lincolnshire and the town of Barton-upon-Humber on the other side.
+We join it on our bikes, cycling down the long straight line towards the county of Lincolnshire and the town of Barton-upon-Humber on the other side.

 We stop halfway, look back towards Hull, resting all by itself on its river under the sunsets building up, westwards.